(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-And who wants to commit to three years of blogging before they even know if they LIKE blogging?!
+And who wants to commit to three years of hosting before they know if they even LIKE the host?!

 So I was more or less sold…

-But that’s not the only reason I chose Siteground over Bluehost
+But speed and downtime aren’t the only reason I chose Siteground over Bluehost

 Recently we (in the blog groups) had a discussion about why SO many bloggers are still recommending Bluehost, if it’s true that things are getting rough with them.
 As far as I can tell?
 It comes down to the dollars to be made.